 SERVE WITH EQUALLY DELICIOUS SIDES!

-I paired this juicy, tender flavorful Pan Seared Steak with my Company Mashed Potatoes (coming soon and another reason for fresh chives :)) and 15 minute Brown Butter Balsamic Roasted Asparagus and if it was really Valentine’s Day, I would have made my obsessive worthy Million Dollar Macaroni and Cheese.
+I paired this juicy, tender flavorful Pan Seared Steak with my Company Mashed Potatoes (another reason for fresh chives :)) and 15 minute Brown Butter Balsamic Roasted Asparagus and if it was really Valentine’s Day, I would have made my obsessive worthy Million Dollar Macaroni and Cheese.
 I have a slew more options coming in the roundup Saturday if these aren’t exactly what you are looking for, or you can always check out holiday recipes HERE.
 But no matter how you serve this Pan Seared Steak with Balsamic Herb Cream Sauce, the complex savory, nutty, deeply caramelized steak will have you falling in love with every luscious, melt in your mouth bite.
 Happy Valentine’s Day!

 Want to try this PAN SEARED STEAK with Balsamic Herb Cream Sauce?